juanpc2018/Aquantia-PCIe-SFP-/README.md

-Aquantia was purchased by Marvell. there is a Repo here in Github, has dricers for FreeBSD, ESXi https://github.com/Aquantia/AQtion
+Aquantia was purchased by Marvell. there is a Repo here in Github, has drivers for FreeBSD, ESXi https://github.com/Aquantia/AQtion

 There are drivers also in the ASUS website,